educationalplatform/elearning-platform-core/README.md

     ./gradlew

+If you have some problems to run the project, try installing Java and Gradle on your local and them run the next on project's path:

+    gradle build    (to download dependecies)
+    gradle bootRun  (to start the app on your localhost)

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ### Using angular-cli